-Study abroad at the top ranked University of Hong Kong (HKU) offers rigorous coursework in a wide range of disciplines and departments.
+Study abroad at the top-ranked University of Hong Kong (HKU) offers rigorous coursework in a wide range of disciplines and departments.
 HKU is the oldest and most prestigious institution of higher education in Hong Kong, embracing all major areas of teaching and research.
 Courses are primarily taught in English, with the exception of courses in Chinese language and literature.

-Its attractive, compact campus is located on the slopes of Hong Kong Island facing Victoria Harbor and only a bus ride away from Hong Kong's bustling financial district.
+Its attractive, compact campus is located on the slopes of Hong Kong Island facing Victoria Harbor and is only a MTR or bus ride away from Hong Kong's bustling financial district.
 HKU dormitory/residence halls provide a good opportunity to get to know local and international students through social activities, crazy floor competitions, and sports.

 Students attend classes with international and/or host country students.